mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 And that's a house!
 Its price is far more stable than a small business.

-I didn't realize how much it would cost me to take my business off the market for three whole months.
+I didn't realize how much it would cost to take my business off the market for three whole months.

-Three months of due diligence means three months where I'm distracted from the business and spending 50% of my time on the sale itself.
-It also makes long-term investments harder, as they'd reduce short-term profits and lower the company's valuation.
+Three months of due diligence meant three months where I was distracted from the business and spent 50% of my time on the sale itself.
+It also disincentivized long-term investments, as they'd reduce short-term profits and deflate the company's valuation.

-One of the biggest factors for closing time is how the buyer is financing the purchase.
-In TinyPilot's case, the buyer used a loan from the [US Small Business Administration (SBA)](https://www.sba.gov/), which typically involve three to five months of paperwork and approvals.
+One of the biggest factors for closing time is how the buyer finances the purchase.
+In TinyPilot's case, the buyer used a loan from the [US Small Business Administration (SBA)](https://www.sba.gov/), which typically involves three to five months of paperwork and approvals.
 For TinyPilot, the time from signing the letter of intent to closing day was three months, so we were on the quicker side, but it still felt dreadfully slow.

-The other subtlety of a buyer purchasing with a bank loan is that it makes the closing contract more complicated, which means you spend more on lawyers.
+The other subtlety of a bank loan is that it complicates the closing contract, which means you spend more on lawyers.
 Working through the requirements from the bank and the SBA probably consumed $10k in lawyer time on each side, so even if I accepted a lower price from a cash buyer, I'd make some of it back by reducing closing costs.

-Cash deals involve fewer decision-makers and require less paperwork and bureacracy.
+Cash deals involve fewer decision-makers and require less paperwork and bureaucracy.
 I've heard of cash deals closing in 30 days or less.

 If I sell another business, I plan to offer incentives that make it easier for the buyer to purchase in cash.
-I could offer a discount for a cash purchase or make other accomodations to attract buyers who can purchase in cash and make a fast close.
+I could offer a discount for a cash purchase or make other accommodations to attract buyers who can purchase in cash and make a fast close.

 ### Discuss key contract terms earlier in the process

 The most stressful part of the sale was the contract negotiations, and I'm still not sure how to do it better.

-I didn't see the first draft of the contract until five weeks into due dilligence.
-By that point, I felt like I was already in terrible negotiating position.
-I'd invested so much time and revealed so much during due diligence that I felt exhaused and afraid of starting the whole process over with a new buyer.
+I didn't see the first draft of the contract until five weeks into due diligence.
+By that point, I felt like I was already in a terrible negotiating position.
+I'd invested so much time and revealed so much during due diligence that I felt exhausted and afraid of starting the whole process over with a new buyer.

-It would be wonderful if the buyer had to present the full purchase agreement at the letter of intent stage.
+It would be wonderful if the buyer had to present the entire purchase agreement at the letter of intent stage.
 That way, if I saw terms I didn't like, I could request adjustments before ever taking TinyPilot off the market or participating in due diligence.

 The problem is that buyers don't want to spend thousands of dollars of lawyer time drafting a purchase agreement before they've gotten some commitment from the seller.